Chapter 5: Personnel05:06:03 Grievance Policy

 - Purpose: The purpose of this policy is to provide clear, orderly, and expedient procedures through which all employees of Northeast State Community College may process bona fide complaints or grievances.

 - Policy Statement: The policy of this institution is to provide effective procedures for resolution of problems arising from the employment relationship or environment.
 To this end, a formal grievance policy has been established in accordance with TBR Guideline P-110 for the use and benefit of all employees.
-When an employee believes a condition of employment affecting him/her is unjust, inequitable or a hindrance to effective performance of his/her employment responsibilities, the employee may seek resolution through this policy without fear of coercion, discrimination, or reprisal.
+When an employee believes a condition of employment affecting them is unjust, inequitable or a hindrance to effective performance of their employment responsibilities, the employee may seek resolution through this policy without fear of coercion, discrimination, or reprisal.
 This institution will make every effort to resolve complaints and grievances at the lowest possible step in the grievance process.

 - Applicability of Policy: The provisions of this policy are applicable to all employees (administrative, faculty, professional non-faculty, clerical and support staff) of Northeast State Community College.